ultra-boy3/CMPM163Labs/README.md

 5. (Bottom-right) Same as others, but with a mis-mateched texture and normal map.
 6. (Middle-right) Created by loading vertex and frag shaders from lab3.
 First, the uniform was set to oscollate between two colors before being replaced by loading a texture.
 The color of each fragment is determined by using the uv coordinates and finding the corresponding color on the texture.
 7. (Top) Created using an adjusted frag shader called tile.frag.
 By multiplying the uv coordinates by 2, the sampler looks twice ahead on the textue (so for example, 0.5 would instead retrieve the color for 1.0), resulting in the texture only taking up a quarter of the space.
 I found that the small texture could be 'moved' around the cube by subtracting a vector from the uv coordinates, so I used if statements to determine what vector should be subtracted (you can see this code commented out on tile.frag).
 However I eventually found that this could be done more efficiently by subtracting a vector whose x and y values were floor(vUv + 0.5). x/y will be 0.0 if vUv is less than 0.5 and 1.0 if vUv is greater than 0.5.

+Lab 5
+Changes made to unity scene:
+1. Changed skybox tint color (window->rendering->light->skybox)
+2. Changed position and rotation of sun light source.
+3. Changed emission color of sun light source.
+4. Changed skybox emission color.
+Changes that CAN be made:
+1. Changing sun emission texture will change its appearance
+2. Replace models used by the prefabs?